dabowheel/aqua/README.md

 # Base
-Aims to be a lightweight C base library
+Aims to be a lightweight base library for C

 Uses bstring library.